unreliablecode/blynk-library-python/README.md

 > [!IMPORTANT]
 > **This project maintained in a weird way, dont expect too much!.**
-> trying my best to maintain it cause it like BlynkLib.
+> trying my best to maintain it cause i like BlynkLib.

 # Python client for Blynk IoT